Pioneer Express Trail 1 - Feb. '25

 return to index

-On a mid-week day in early February, five of us drove to the Granite Bay area to walk the Pioneer Express Trail, on the west side of Folsom Lake.
+On a mid-week February day, five of us drove to the Granite Bay area to walk on part of the Pioneer Express Trail, on the west side of Folsom Lake.
 We parked in a neighborhood near Horseshoe Bar.

-This general area is where the north fork of the American River meets Folsom Lake.
-The walking trail was usually 50 - 100 ft. above the Lake's high water mark, and mostly in the woods.
+This area is where the north fork of the American River meets Folsom Lake.
+The walking trail was usually 50 - 100 ft. above the Lake's high water mark, and we were mostly in the woods.

-Lake elevation is normal, with spare capacity for spring and summer snow-melt and runoff, which varies a lot; in the Sacramento area, great rain years and extended drought years alternate, and have for a very long time.
+Lake elevation looked normal, with spare capacity for early summer snow-melt & runoff, which varies a lot; in the Sacramento area, great rain years and extended drought years alternate, and have for a very long time.

 note - on a pc or laptop you can zoom in & and out, but not on a smartphone.